 Tasks and responsibilities:

-study the effect of nitrogen deficiency on the plant root exudate metabolome using metabolomics;
+• study the effect of mutations in maize strigolactone biosynthetic genes on the root exudate strigolactone composition;

-study the effect of nitrogen deficiency on the microbiome and its functions;
+• study the effect of changes in the maize root exudate strigolactone composition on microbiome recruitment and its functions;

 Your experience and profile:

-a PhD in Analytical chemistry, Biology or Plant Science;
+• a PhD in Biology or Plant Science;

-We offer a temporary employment contract for 38 hours per week for a period of 7 months.
-Upon a good evaluation this will be extended for at least 12 months and possibly longer based on available funding.
-The preferred starting date is 1 November 2022.
+We offer a temporary employment contract for 38 hours per week for a period of 15 months, with a probationary period of 2 months.
+The preferred starting date is 1 March 2023.